mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Directly centralised protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as proprietary protocols that are built on top of the Internet.
 As such, the Internet architecture and associated standards do not regulate them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

-## Necessary Centralization {#necessary}
+## Beneficial Centralization {#necessary}

-Some protocols introduce centralization risk that is unavoidable by nature.
+Some protocols introduce centralization risk that is unavoidable, because the protocol's goals requires a centralized function.

 For example, when there is a need for a single, globally coordinated “source of truth”, that function is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

-IP addresses allocation is another example of a necessary function having centralization risk.
+IP addresses allocation is another example of a function having this kind of centralization risk.
 Internet routing requires addresses to be allocated uniquely, but if a single government or company captured the addressing function, the entire Internet would be at risk of abuse by that entity.

 Similarly, the need for coordination in the Web's trust model brings centralization risk, because of the Certificate Authority's role in communication between clients and servers.

 Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also suffer from this kind of centralization risk.
 For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.

-Internet protocols often attempt to mitigate necessary centralization risk using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).
+Internet protocols often attempt to mitigate beneficial centralization risk using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).

-Protocols that successfully mitigate necessary centralization are often reused, to avoid the considerable cost and risk of re-implementing those mitigations.
+Protocols that successfully mitigate beneficial centralization are often reused, to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

 ## Indirect Centralization {#indirect}

-Even when a protocol avoids direct centralization and does not exhibit any necessary centralization, it might become centralized in practice when external factors influence its deployment.
+Even when a protocol avoids direct centralization and does not require any beneficial centralization, it might become centralized in practice when external factors influence its deployment.
 Factors that encourage use of a central function, despite the absence of such a requirement in the protocol itself, can cause indirect centralization.
 Such factors might be economic, social, or legal.

 Often, the factors driving indirect centralization are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks,{{SCALE-FREE}} network effects award asymmetric power to nodes that act as intermediaries to communication.